dbernheisel/bernheisel.com/posts/20180826-ruby-rails-and-circle-ci-workflows.md

 This is the "know your tools" part.
 Thankfully, CircleCI provides a lot of great [documentation] and [samples].
-Since this is an article about Ruby and Rails, using their [Rails tutorial] will be enough to get you going.
+Since this is an article about Ruby and Rails, using their Rails tutorial will be enough to get you going.

-In their [Rails tutorial], they are using one container to build your project and test your code.
+In their Rails tutorial, they are using one container to build your project and test your code.
 I could modify it to also deploy my project; it's simple to add another step: